Digital devices and online services for students procedures

 1. Review or develop the school approach for managing digital devices

-For mobile phone management, see the Student use of mobile phones in schools policy.
+For mobile phone management, refer to the Student use of mobile phones in schools policy.

 Be clear about what aspects of the approach the school community can influence and give them sufficient time to review and provide feedback.